pupil-labs/pupil-docs/neon/neon-player/plugin-api/index.md

 Neon Player launches several processes.
 Each is driven by an infinite loop that processes data in each iteration, the so called "application event cycle".
-Data is fetched, generated, or processed by calling the plugin processing callbacks below in increasing `Plugin.order`.
+Data is fetched, generated, or processed by calling the plugin processing callbacks below in increasing order as defined by `Plugin.order`.

 | Callback                      | Description                                                                                                                                                                                                                |